Reimis Smith: 2016 – 2020: Canterbury-Bankstown Bulldogs

 On 7 May, Smith played for the Junior Kiwis against the Junior Kangaroos.
 In Round 12 of the 2016 NRL season, he made his NRL debut for Canterbury against Canberra, scoring two tries.
 He had played for the clubs Intrust Super Premiership NSW side the day before, but due to regular Canterbury centre Josh Morris being called up to the New South Wales State of Origin side on the day of the NRL game, Smith was called up and had to drive from Sydney to Canberra to make the game.

 Smith spent 2017 playing for Canterbury's NSW Cup team, making no appearances for the first-grade team.
 On 6 May, Smith again played at centre for the Junior Kiwis against Junior Kangaroos in the 46–22 loss at Canberra Stadium.

-in 2018, following the mid-season departure of Moses Mbye to the Wests Tigers, Smith earned a recall back into Canterbury's first-grade team on the wing as Will Hopoate shifted from centre to fullback to fill in the void.
+in 2018, following the mid-season departure of Moses Mbye to the Wests Tigers, Smith earned a recall into Canterbury's first-grade team on the wing as Will Hopoate shifted from centre to fullback to fill in the void.
 He made his first appearance of the season in Round 15 against the Gold Coast Titans, playing on the wing.
 In Round 24 against the St George Illawarra Dragons, Smith scored a hat-trick of tries in Canterbury's shock upset 38–0 win at Jubilee Oval.
 He finished the season with 11 matches and 7 tries.
-On 3 September, he was selected in the New Zealand Kiwis training squad but didn’t make the final 24-man squad.
+On 3 September, he was selected in the New Zealand Kiwis training squad but did not make the final 24-man squad.
 On 3 October, Smith extended his contract with Canterbury to the end of the 2020 NRL season.

 In Round 8 of the 2019 NRL season against Manly-Warringah, Smith scored two tries in a 18–10 defeat at Brookvale Oval.
 In Round 19, Smith scored two tries in a 20–12 loss against the Sydney Roosters at ANZ Stadium.

 In Round 23 against arch rivals Parramatta, Smith was placed on report and then sent to the sin bin in the second half of the match after headbutting Parramatta player Maika Sivo during Canterbury's upset 12–6 victory at the Western Sydney Stadium.

 On 11 November, Smith signed a contract extension to stay at Canterbury until the end of the 2021 season.

 Smith played 14 games for Canterbury in the 2020 NRL season scoring four tries.
 The club finished in 15th place on the table, only avoiding the Wooden Spoon by for and against over bottom side Brisbane.
 On 13 November, Smith was granted a release by Canterbury to join reigning premiers, Melbourne.